 The Planday beta is available now for eligible small businesses using the Retail and Clerks Awards in Australia.
 Customers can register their interest to learn more about Planday here.

-“Our research shows poor communication, slow organisational processes and outdated technology is causing headaches for many small business employees and their employees,” added Curzon.
+“Our research shows poor communication, slow organizational processes and outdated technology is causing headaches for many small business employees and their employees,” added Curzon.
 “This isn’t surprising when a third tell us they still use spreadsheets to manage employee leave, time and attendance.
 We are committed to making employment management easier and will continue to evolve our offering for employers, accountants and bookkeepers and employees”

 Navigating high salary expectations in a high inflationary environment